 Can creatine help me with my studies?

 Interestingly, creatine monohydrate is now being investigated as a cognitive enhancer.
 Studies have shown that creatine can improve your sense of well-being, reduce some symptoms of depression, boost cognition in vegetarians, increase alertness, and reduce fatigue (both mental and physical).
-Taking creatine monohydrate could very well lead to improved cognition and better results in your exam!
+However, if this is why you’re considering taking creatine, we’d recommend you opt for a tried and tested nootropic instead — something like the brain-boosting power of Mind Lab Pro.

 Do I need to load creatine?